 The design is also developing - now the wall is completely curved into a tighter shape so that the design is more fluid.
 Here I am trying out the use of several colourful swirls but decide that 'less is more', that visually this could look too busy.

-I produce my first planting plan with only native wood land plants but later introduce a broader range of plants that describe, as Dan Pearson puts it 'heightened nature' - rather than trying to slavishly replicate it.
+'heightened nature' - rather than trying to slavishly replicate it.
 The path here makes no sense and later joins the end of the wall as a seat, giving the path purpose.

 No comments: